-The Magic of Vanilla
+The Love Bean: The Magic of Vanilla

-The sweet scent of vanilla is comforting, welcoming and warm.
-It is a scent that engenders a loving, cozy feeling – whether it is coming from the vanilla scented candle burning on the coffee table or the fresh baked cookies with a splash of vanilla extract cooling in the kitchen.
+The sweet scent of vanilla is comforting, welcoming, and warm.
+It is a scent that engenders a loving, cozy feeling – whether it is coming from the vanilla-scented candle burning on the coffee table or the fresh baked cookies with a splash of vanilla extract cooling in the kitchen.

 There’s something plain, basic, but still uniquely special about vanilla’s magic.
 However, vanilla’s story, from seed to harvest, is nothing short of extraordinary.
 The task of cultivating the perfect vanilla bean is very much an art form.